trimcore/scada/doc/privileges.md

 The software is primarily designed to run on dedicated hardware or, with small performance penalty, within dedicated virtual machine.
 To achieve full potential, performance and otherwise, certain additional configuration changes must be performed on the Operating System.

+**Running the software without any of these privileges is unsupported!**

+The software will continue to function without this properly configured, but the runtime performance may degrade apparently at random, not meeting the warranted processing rate.
+Failing to acquire these privileges is reported as warning in the logs.

 Following system privileges need to be configured:

 ## SeLockMemoryPrivilege